 Compliance with the ICD-10-CM Code Set was required to be in place by October 1, 2015.
 The Company will continue its assessment of information systems, applications and processes for compliance with these requirements.
 Clinical laboratories are typically required to submit health care claims with diagnosis codes to third party payors.
-The diagnosis codes must be obtained from the ordering physician.
+The diagnosis codes must be obtained from the ordering physician for clinical laboratory testing and from the interpreting pathologist for anatomic pathology services.
 Our failure or the failure of third party payors or physicians to comply with these requirements could have an adverse impact on reimbursement, days sales and cash collections.